MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 Your username remains the same; however, you must create a new password.

-From this point forward, log into your Office 365 account.
+From this point forward, log in to your Office 365 account.

-Let us know if you have any questions or concerns.
+If you have any questions or concerns, let us know.

 ## User migration guides